FLEET COOPER, SR, & FAMILY

 Was the George COOPER listed as a 1763 Bladen County taxpayer a brother or a son of Benjamin?
 Was this the same George who was later listed in the 1790, 1800 and 1810 censuses of nearby Duplin County, who later died in Missouri in 1826 and, according to Mary Elizabeth Cooper Winn, was her great-grandfather?

 From records, I believe this Benjamin and his sons were in Craven before coming to Bladen.
 Was Benjamin of Bladen related to Fleet COOPER, SR, of Sampson County?
-I do not know--yet.
+This writer does not believe so.

 COOPER and FLEET: VIRGINIA FAMILY CONNECTIONS